kanidm/kanidm/kanidm_book/src/integrations/oauth2.md

 # OAuth2

 OAuth is a web authorisation protocol that allows "single sign on".
-It's key to note OAuth is authorisation, not authentication, as the protocol in its default forms do not provide identity or authentication information, only information that an entity is authorised for the requested resources.
+It's key to note OAuth only provides authorisation, as the protocol in its default forms do not provide identity or authentication information.
+All that Oauth2 provides is information that an entity is authorised for the requested resources.

 OAuth can tie into extensions allowing an identity provider to reveal information about authorised sessions.
 This extends OAuth from an authorisation only system